prototyp3-dev/node-recipes/nonode/nonode.md

 # Test Node with Nonodo

-Instructions to run a cartesi rollups node
+Instructions to run a cartesi rollups node with nonodo

 Check [Setup](#setup) for some initial instructions, [Localhost](#localhost) to start a local node with a devnet, [Testnet](#testnet) to start local node using a testnet, [Fly](#fly) for instructions to deploy a node on [Fly](https://fly.io/docs).